aronpetko/integral/README.md

 `(768x12 (Factorized) -> 1280)x2 -> (16 -> 32 -> 1)1x8`

 ### Data Generation Process
 This neural network is trained on tens of millions of self-play games.
 Each self-play game has a unique opening of eight to nine random moves.
 These random moves are chosen across a probability distribution based on the piece moving, i.e. pawn, knight, and bishop moves are more likely to be played than king, queen, or rook moves.
-The probability distribution is also slightly skews moves toward the center of the board, hopefully encouraging meaningful openings.
-Lastly, the 5-man Syzygy endgame tablebases are used in the search.
+The probability distribution also slightly skews moves toward the center of the board, which hopefully encourages meaningful openings from which Integral can play from.
+Lastly, 5-man Syzygy endgame tablebases are used in the search.

 ### Training Process
 The first iteration of Integral's neural network was trained on data from version 4, which had a powerful hand-crafted evaluation (HCE).
-Each iteration of Integral's neural network since then has been generated on a fresh dataset using the prior network.
+Each iteration of Integral's neural network since then has been trained on a fresh dataset using the prior network.
+All networks are trained using the <a href="https://github.com/jw1912/bullet">Bullet</a> trainer, which has made my life way easier.

 ## Compiling Integral
 > [!NOTE]